saagie/api-saagie/README.md

 - [Contributing](#contributing)

 ## Presentation
-The `saagieapi` python package implements python API wrappers to easily interract with the Saagie platform in python.
+The `saagieapi` python package implements python API wrappers to easily interact with the Saagie platform in python.

-There are two subpackages that each give access to a main class whose methods allows to interract with the API :
+There are two subpackages that each give access to a main class whose methods allows to interact with the API :
-* The `manager` subpackage implements the `SaagieApiManager` class whose methods can interract with the `manager` interface in Saagie (Saagie leagacy)
+* The `manager` subpackage implements the `SaagieApiManager` class whose methods can interact with the `manager` interface in Saagie (Saagie legacy)
-* The `projects` subpackage implements the `SaagieApi` class whose methods can interract with the `Projects` interface in Saagie (current main interface)
+* The `projects` subpackage implements the `SaagieApi` class whose methods can interact with the `Projects` interface in Saagie (current main interface)

 ## Installing